Top

 Moving Violations

-Wake County Moving Violation Attorney
+Raleigh Moving Violation Attorney

-What is a Moving Traffic Violation?
+What Is a Moving Traffic Violation?

-What are Examples of Moving Violations?
+What Are Examples of Moving Violations?

 Some examples of moving violations that could result in a traffic ticket include:

-• Speeding – driving beyond a reasonable speed given the current circumstances that threatens the safety of others or driving faster than a posted speed limit (speeding in a school or construction zone will lead to enhanced penalties)
+• Speeding – driving beyond a reasonable speed given the current circumstances that threatens the safety of others, or driving faster than a posted speed limit (speeding in a school or construction zone will lead to enhanced penalties)

 • Driving on a suspended license – driving while your license has been suspended or revoked until a specified date